openaps/docs/docs/docs/walkthrough/phase-0/setup-edison.md

     adduser edison sudo
     adduser edison dialout
     dpkg-reconfigure tzdata    # Set local time-zone
+       Use arrow button to choose zone then arrow to the right to make cursor highlight <OK> then hit ENTER

-Edit (with `nano` or `vi`) /etc/logrotate.conf and set the log rotation to `daily` from `weekly` and enable log compression by removing the hash on the #compress line, to reduce the probability of running out of disk space
+Edit (with `nano` or `vi`) /etc/logrotate.conf On a Windows OS nano works best in SSH  set the log rotation to `daily` from `weekly` and enable log compression by removing the hash on the #compress line, to reduce the probability of running out of disk space

 If you're *not* using the Explorer board and want to run everything as `edison` instead of `root`, log out and log back in as edison (with the password you just set above).
 (If you're using an Explorer board you'll need to stay logged in as root and run everything that follows as root for libmraa to work right.)